arizaakmal/submission-spbe-arizaakmal/README.md

 ## Notes

-- Ensure the `.env` file is properly configured before running the application.
-- Use `docker-compose down` to stop all containers after you are done using the application.
+- Use `docker compose down` to stop all containers after you are done using the application.